managing poor performance

 Your performance management policy should include what the manager needs to consider when implementing informal measures.
 It should also include what happens if performance doesn't improve and when formal measures can be put in place.

-The formal steps to manage poor performance are:
+The formal steps for managing performance concerns are:

-Meeting with the employee- Organise a face-to-face meeting with your employee to discuss poor performance.
+Meeting with the employee - Organise a face-to-face meeting with your employee to discuss performance concerns.
 Let the employee know about the reason for the meeting in advance so they can adequately prepare.
 If you will be referring to documents to back your concerns, provide copies to the employee before the meeting.
 Inform the employee they can bring a support person of their choice to the meeting.
-The support person is to be present at the meeting but not speak or advocate for the employee.
 The meeting should take place in a private and comfortable environment.

-Being professional in the meeting- During the meeting, things may get emotional.
-However, you need to be professional and calm.
+Being professional in the meeting - During the meeting, things may get emotional.
+However, you should remain professional and calm.
 Clearly describe the problem without getting personal or aggressive.
 Do not use phrases such as 'You always' or 'You never.'
 Explain the impact on the business, the employee's work, and co-workers.
 Outline the outcomes you hope to achieve from the meeting.
 It is essential you make the employee feel safe and listen with an open mind.
 Ask questions to understand the context and the circumstances.

-Having a plan- Once the problem has been discussed, work together with the employee to find a solution.
-Employees will be more motivated to improve their performance if they have contributions in the solution.
-While developing a situation, ensure that:
+Having a plan - Once the problem has been discussed, work together with the employee to find a solution.
+Employees will be more motivated to improve their performance if they have given their input into the solution.
+While developing a solution ensure that:

 • the employee contributes solutions and improvements